Wednesday, April 22, 2026

 A staff member was asked a few questions, just like last month, but with slight variations.
 Time for a refresh, here are the rules: you're allowed to ask all and any of your teachers questions to see if they match up to our secret staff member.

 Our staff members' favorite food is pizza, specifically Pizza Ranch Sweet Swine with barbecue sauce, not marinara.
-They graduated from the Pocahontas area in Iowa.
+They graduated from Pocahontas area in Iowa.

 They have more than one sibling.
 Their favorite color is pink, and their favorite shape is a crescent.
 They have one pet, and their favorite person to work with is Mrs. Todd.

 Their favorite movie is Olaf's Frozen Adventure.
-Their favorite soda is Dr. Pepper, and they've worked here at YMS for 3 years.
+Their favorite soda is Dr. Pepper, and they've worked here at YMS for 2 years.

 Here are your hints for this month's secret staff member.
 Good luck.
 Remember that this could be any staff member throughout YMS.
 Just like last time, ask a few questions to find what you're looking for.
 Good luck!